SharpGDX/SharpGDX.github.io/_input/vibrator.md

 ### Pattern

-As of libGDX 1.12.0, vibration patterns, also known as waveforms, are no longer supported.
+As of SharpGDX 1.12.0, vibration patterns, also known as waveforms, are no longer supported.
 For existing games that use this functionality, you can reimplement this into your `android` module or, for cross-platform support, parse the pattern on a separate thread.

 ```java
 public void vibrate (long[] pattern, int repeat) {